linuxpadawan/wxl-cli-party/README.md

 RULES
 -----
- * PLAY NICE! if you break it, you put it back the way it was. ☺
+ * PLAY NICE! if you break it, you put it back the way it was. ☺ that may be hard for you if you delete `/etc`. don't do that.
  * don't forget to clean up your mess. we only got 5G.

 NOTES